JamesLavin/jimmy_jukebox/README.markdown

 JimmyJukebox plays MP3/OGG songs in random order.
 You can pause/unpause a playing song, skip a song, or quit.
 By default, JimmyJukebox will play all .mp3 and .ogg files in your `~/Music` directory tree (including subdirectories).
 You can specify a different top music directory by passing a directory name as a command line parameter (example: `play_jukebox ~/Music/JAZZ`).
 Or you can pass the name of a text file containing a list of directory names.

-JimmyJukebox also enables you to download thousands of great jazz performances by Art Tatum, Artie Shaw, Bennie Moten, Benny Goodman, Billie Holiday, Bix Beiderbecke, Charlie Christian, Charlie Parker, Count Basie, Dizzy Gillespie, Django Reinhardt, Duke Ellington, Fletcher Henderson, Jelly Roll Morton, Lionel Hampton, Louis Armstrong, the Original Dixieland Jazz Band, and Red Norvo.
+JimmyJukebox also enables you to download thousands of great jazz performances by Art Tatum, Artie Shaw, Bennie Moten, Benny Goodman, Billie Holiday, Bix Beiderbecke, Charlie Christian, Charlie Parker, Count Basie, Dizzy Gillespie, Django Reinhardt, Duke Ellington, Fletcher Henderson, James P Johnson, Jelly Roll Morton, Lionel Hampton, Louis Armstrong, the Original Dixieland Jazz Band, and Red Norvo.

 ## REQUIREMENTS